wp-plugins/rsscloud/readme.txt

 * Limit domain characters

 = 0.4.0 =
+* Add support for the domain parameter in notification requests
+* Notification requests that include a domain parameter use HTTP GET that inlcudes a challenge field that must be returned exactly as is in the body of the response
 * Separate out the code for scheduling notifications and sending notifications, making it easier to replace just one or the other
 * Only update notification URL details if something in the full